Women Stem Up

 To discuss with colleges:

-• Gender do matter in the choice of literature.
-How do you think it matter in the choice of course literature in your course?
+• How does the representation of gender in the chosen literature affect the outcomes of the course?
 Is gender equality discussed in relation to the selected literature and its content, or is it purely a discussion about, for example, the representation of gender in literature?

 • Are the students expected to acquire knowledge about gender, equality, and diversity?
 Are such theories used to shed light on various phenomena?
 Is gender equality addressed in relation to sustainable development, laws, and regulations?

-• Are gender and also other marginalized identities living conditions, perspectives, and experiences made visible?
+• Are multiple gender and other marginalized identities living conditions, perspectives, and experiences made visible?

 • Are design processes based on principles such as design for all, inclusive design, and universal design?